Arbitrary Control of Non-Hermitian Skin Modes via Disorder and An Electric Field: Nonreciprocal model

-\textit{Versatile control of mode localization}.---We now systematically investigate how the wave-packet transport and localization direction can be tuned via the combined effects of the NHSE, disorder, and the external electric field.
+We now systematically investigate how the wave-packet transport and localization direction can be tuned via the combined effects of the nonreciprocal hopping, disorder, and electric field.

 Figure~\ref{Fig3}(a–d) shows the long-time center-of-mass $\langle \mathbf{r}(t_\mathrm{f}) \rangle$ of an initially localized Gaussian wave packet at the origin, plotted as a function of the field orientation $\phi$ (a), nonreciprocity strength $g$ (b), field strength $F$ (c), and disorder strength $\xi$ (d).
 When the nonreciprocal hopping parameter $\mathbf{g}$, with $\theta = \pi/4$, is fixed, varying the direction of the applied electric field allows the wave packet to localize at arbitrary positions along the boundary of the upper-right quadrant [see Fig.~\ref{Fig3}(a)].

-The boundary localization is further supported by the inverse participation ratio (IPR), defined as $\mathrm{IPR}(t) = \sum_{\mathbf{r}} |\langle \mathbf{r} | \Psi(t) \rangle|^4$, shown in Fig.~\ref{Fig3}(e).
-The ultra-long-time evolution results further confirm that these wave packets remain well localized at the boundary (See details in Sec.~\Rmnum{3} of SM \cite{NHSEDE2025}).
+Furthermore, when the directions of $\mathbf{F}$ and $\mathbf{g}$ are fixed, numerical simulations reveal that boundary localization occurs only when the nonreciprocity strength $g$ [see Fig.~\ref{Fig3}(b)], field strength $F$ [see Fig.~\ref{Fig3}(c)], or disorder strength $\xi$ [see Fig.~\ref{Fig3}(d)] are tuned to appropriate values.
+In addition, the ultra-long-time evolution results further confirm that these wave packets remain well localized at the boundary (See details in Appendix \ref{AppendixC}).